 Those that could not or would not improve themselves should be removed from the dangers and temptations of London, with Booth proposing the development of rural co-operatives that would teach farming or other forms of employment.
 It would also equip many for their next task, which was to be a wave of colonial settlers.
 It was hoped the effects of ill health and degeneration could be reversed or, at the very least, reduced by these methods.
 In addition, removal of the ‘residuum’, the so-called excess population, would help solve city overcrowding and improve living conditions at the same time.
 It would also assist the remaining workers command higher wages as the casual labour pool shrank.

 Another noted evangelical philanthropist of the age, Thomas Barnardo, had more specific ambitions in mind.
-He wanted to help orphans and, occasionaly, families by enabling them to live better lives in Britain and the colonies.* He argued pauper children could be turned into productive members of the working classes, possibly even the middle class, through hard work and Christian salvation.
+He wanted to help orphans and, occasionally, families by enabling them to live better lives in Britain and the colonies.* He argued pauper children could be turned into productive members of the working classes, possibly even the middle class, through hard work and Christian salvation.
 But Barnardo, Booth and others all took agency out of people's hands, which partially explains the fierce criticism they faced.+ In addition, some of the children sent abroad by Barnardo were sent to inappropriate and sometimes exploitative foster families who treated them little better than indentured servants.

 *Many were not actually orphans, only designated as such by Barnardo.
 He would face charges of kidnapping on several occasions, although his high profile and charisma allowed him to avoid judicial wrath.